FAQs are provided for informational purposes only and the actual rules are contained in the OLG’s regulations.

-Sports wagering is legal in Washington, D.C.
-Act 22-594, the Sports Wagering Lottery Amendment Act of 2018, as amended by Act 23-2, was signed into law on January 23, 2019, and transmitted to the U.S. Congress for review on February 7, 2019.
+Sports wagering became legal in Washington, D.C.
+Act 22-594, the Sports Wagering Lottery Amendment Act of 2018, as amended by Act 23-2.
 This legislation cleared congressional review and became law on May 3, 2019.
-The Office of Lottery and Gaming (OLG) adopted rules and regulations on August 30, 2019 and is preparing to open the licensing process so betting can commence.
+The Office of Lottery and Gaming (OLG) adopted rules and regulations on August 30, 2019 and opened the licensing process in early December 2019.

 The Office of Lottery and Gaming (OLG).

 The minimum age to place or cash a sports wager in the District is 18 years of age.

 Private sports-wagering operators (Class A and Class B) are required to pay a 10 percent tax on gross gaming revenue and any applicable federal tax.